apache/spark/docs/sql-ref-syntax-hive-format.md

 ### Description

 Spark supports Hive format in `CREATE TABLE` clause and `TRANSFORM` clause, to specify serde or text delimeter.
+In `row_format` There are two ways to specify the `row_format`:
-In `row_format`, uses the `SERDE` clause to specify a custom SerDe for one table or processing inputs and outputs data.
-Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character and so on.
+  1. Use the `SERDE` clause to specify a custom SerDe class
+  2. Use the `DELIMITED` clause to specify the delimiter, escape character, null character and so on for the native text Serde.

 ### Syntax